-The commissaries were still urgent on the generals to make apother attempt across the Sambre, but the troops were so disconriged by failure and by fatigue, without shoes or provisions, that the communities advised rest and time to repair their diseases: but avoiling stilled a council of war at the head-unitees of Their isometry of the state of the test of the state of the isometry of the state of the state of the state of the isometry of the state of the state of the state of the isometry of the state of the state of the state of the isometry of the state of the state of the state of the isometry of the state of the state of the state of the isometry of the state of the state of the state of the state of the isometry of the state of the state of the state of the state of the isometry of the state o from the army of the Moselle, and every thing counselled delay; nevertheless, these commissaries had been proved too dangerous to set at defiance, and accordingly the army was immediately put in motion for an attack the very next morning, the 26th of May.
-Marcean, with the brigades of Duhesme and the cavalry of Hautpoult. crossed the river near Marchienne-au-Pont, and seeing how much depended on a first success, at once advanced with nine battalions and four regiments of horse against the camp of the Austrians at La Tombe, just above the bridge.
-Muller and Despeanx passed over near the Abbaye d'Alnes, and Vézu, crossing the river higher up, covered the right.
+the commissaries were still urgent on the generals to make another attempt across the Sambre, but the troops were so disco raged by failure and by fatigue, without shoes or provisions, the communitiers advised rest and time to repair their dispetate: civilians alled a council of war at the head-quarters at Their the matter was under calm discussion, when the bound the heaghtile but an end, to all further debate by declaring, risteire à la république : choisisses entre di tana with rictairs his republique: comments with relate from the army of the Moselle, and every thing counselled delay; nevertheless, these commissaries had been proved too dangerous to set at defiance, and accordingly the army was immediately put in motion for an attack the very next morning, the 26th of May.
+Marceau, with the brigades of Duhesme and the cavalry of Hautpoult. crossed the river near Marchienne-au-Pont, and seeing how much depended on a first success, at once advanced with nine battalions and four regiments of horse against the camp of the Austrians at La Tombe, just above the bridge.
+Muller and Despeaux passed over near the Abbaye d'Alnes, and Vézu, crossing the river higher up, covered the right.
 Fromentin attempted to pass at Lernes, but was caught by some Austrian batteries right and left of his passage, and forced to give up the attempt.
-The troops of General Marceau, however, having reached the shelter of a wood, positively refused to advance further.
+The troops of General Marceau. however, having reached the shelter of a wood, positively refused to advance further.
 Kleber, seeing many of the men to be Alsacians. harangued them in German, but to no effect.
-Nevertheless the Austrians, ignorant of their difficulties and perplexed at the intention of the republicans, or not knowing how to take advantage of their position, guitted their camp of La Tombe, and retired through Marchienne, leaving only a small garrison there, to defend it against the approach of the enemy.
+Nevertheless the Austrians, ignorant of their difficulties and perplexed at the intention of the republicans, or not knowing how to take advantage of their position, quitted their camp of La Tombe, and retired through Marchienne, leaving only a small garrison there, to defend it against the approach of the enemy.